naturochkultur/dotenv-url/README.md

 # DOTENV-URL

-Dotenv-url is a module that loads environment variables from a .env file into process.env.
-The .env file can loaded from the filesystem or a url.
+Dotenv-url is a module that loads environment variables from a .env files into process.env.
+The .env files can loaded from the filesystem or urls.
 Storing configuration in the environment separate from code is based on The Twelve-Factor App methodology.

 ## Usage